KONNEKTING/KonnektingDocumentation/protocol_0x00.md

 **Message Name:** WriteCommObject
 **MsgID:** 40 dec / 0x28 hex
-**Description:** Writes up to 3 GAs for a specific CommObjects.
+**Description:** Writes a GA for a specific CommObjects.
 Device will respond with a "Acknowledge" message.
 **Requires Programming Mode:** yes

 <table>